duncan-bayne/graffitist/README.md

     (setq graffitist:rules
           '((".*\.rb" . (lambda (file-name project-dir-name) (shell-command "ripper-tags -R -f TAGS")))))

-This specifies the action - in this case, a shell out to ripper-tags - to be executed when the filename of the saved buffer matches the associated regex.
+This specifies the action - in this case, a shell out to ripper-tags - to be executed when the filename of the saved buffer ends in `.rb`.
 Note the function is called with two parameters that specify the absolute filename of the saved buffer, and the absolute pathname containing the project.

 ## FAQ